7 smart moves for getting started as a landlord

 It should not, however, be mistaken for a way to get rich quick.
 This is a long-term investment that needs to be approached carefully.

-But if you're still itching to tap your inner real estate baron, here are 7 smart moves to help you get started.
+If you're still itching to tap your inner real estate baron, here are 7 smart moves to help you get started as a landlord:

 Smart move 1.
 Recognize that being a landlord is a business.